- Riding the stunning coastal road from Alghero to Bosa

 We arrive in Bosa along the River Temo passing the traditional fishing boats moored along the riverbank, ancient tanneries reflecting in the water and the colourful pastel tones of Bosa ahead reaching up towards the Malaspina Castle.

-Our final section continues along the river to Bosa Marina before climbing gradually towards Magomandas and then finally our destination for today, Tresnuraghes, a small quiet village on the high plateau.
-With spa and swimming pool facilities, there is time to relax before we head out for dinner.
+Our final section continues along the river to Bosa Marina before climbing gradually towards Magomadas and then finally our destination for today, Tresnuraghes, a small quiet village on the high plateau.
+With a beautiful garden and a swimming pool, there is time to relax before we sit down for dinner.

 - Meals: Breakfast, lunch, dinner

-Leaving Tresnuraghes, we head inland along the plateau passing through the village of Sennariolo.
+Leaving Tresnuraghes, we head inland along the plateau passing through the villages of Flussio, Tinnura with its many murals, Sagama and Scano di Montiferru.
 The road undulates past stone-walled farm holdings, fields of grazing sheep and olive groves as the towering Montiferru mountain range lies ahead of us.
 Upon reaching Cuglieri we’ll be ready for a coffee break and, if time permits, a short walk through the village’s narrow cobbled streets up to the basilica and the viewpoint above the town.

-We’ll arrive in Santu Lussugiu in time to explore the traditional cobbled streets before settling into our accommodation in an ancient mansion where our hosts pride themselves in their hospitality, offering a fine and special meal, in the context of a warm and homely environment.
+We’ll arrive in Santu Lussurgiu in time to explore the traditional cobbled streets before settling into our accommodation in an ancient mansion where our hosts pride themselves on their hospitality, offering a fine and special meal, in the context of a warm and homely environment.

 - Meals: Breakfast